 The second party included games, food, karaoke singing and more alcohol.
 I think it ended around 10 pm on Sunday.
 Although I drank rum and coke (without the lime) at both parties, I didn’t drink enough to get drunk.
 I enjoyed the music and being around close relatives too much to let that happen.
 The only thing that bothered me was the jet lag.
 The one thing that bothers me now is what the airplane food has done to my intestines (and we arrived on December 5).
 I wonder how many days it will take before it all passes through my system.

 Josie and I have been pretty busy since we got to Olongapo, but I’ll have to write two or more articles to cover it all.
-I’m going to be rehashing some things I’ve casually mentioned in other articles, both here and at Live in the Philippines.
+I’m going to be rehashing some things I’ve casually mentioned in other articles, both here and at another website.